Sickle cell retinopathy: Diagnosis

-Diagnostic Techniques

 Diagnosis is conducted in a multidisciplinary manner.
 The diagnosis of sickle cell disease can be confirmed by cation high performance liquid chromatography, haemoglobin electrophoresis in adolescents and adults and molecular genetic diagnosis in prenatal and neonatal populations.
 Anterior segment signs including the conjunctival sign and iris atrophy are ocular manifestations that are strongly indicative of sickle cell disease.
 Early stages of sickle cell retinopathy are asymptomatic.
 However, retinal changes that are diagnostic of sickle cell retinopathy can be visualized using fundoscopic examinations, retinography, fluorescein angiography and coherence tomography.
 Ultra Widefield Fluorescein Angiography is the gold standard for diagnosis of proliferative sickle cell retinopathy.
 It is an invasive method that assesses both anterior and posterior segment structures.
 Spectral Domain Optical Coherence Tomography and Coherence Tomography Angiography are non invasive methods of diagnosing proliferative retinopathy.
 Visual acuity and intraocular pressure assessments can also yield results that are diagnostic of sickle cell retinopathy.